wp-plugins/wp-customer-reviews/readme.txt

 * Reviews are displayed to visitors in a friendly format, but search engines see the hReview microformat (and RDFa soon!)
 * Multiple anti-spam measures to prevent automated spambots from submitting reviews.
 * Provides a configurable `Business hCard`, to help identify all pages of your site as belonging to your business.
+* Completely customizable, including which fields to ask for and show.
+* Works with caching plugins and all themes.
+* Includes an external stylesheet so you can modify it to better fit your theme.
+* Reviews can be edited for content and date.
+* And much more...

 More information at: [**WP Customer Reviews**](http://www.gowebsolutions.com/plugins/wp-customer-reviews/)